ICTU/quality-time/docs/src/development.md

 {index}`PHP-LDAP-admin` is served at [http://localhost:3890](http://localhost:3890) and can be used to inspect and edit the {index}`LDAP` database.
 Click login, check the "Anonymous" box and click "Authenticate" to login.

-By default, there are three users defined in the LDAP database:
+There are two users defined in the LDAP database:

-- User `admin` has password `admin`.
 - User `Jane Doe` has user id `jadoe` and password `secret`.
 - User `John Doe` has user id `jodoe` and password `secret`.